PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 Lastly for our report utility we need to install dependencies:

-Finally we need to add the Redis container and our new `event-service` to our Fuge configuration.
+Finally we need to add the Redis container and our new `eventservice` to our Fuge configuration.
 Edit the file `fuge/fuge.yml` and add the following two entries:

 ```
-event_service:
+eventservice:
   type: process
-  path: ../event-service
+  path: ../eventservice
   run: 'node index.js'
 .
 .